 - You should follow up with them after that networking conversation by sending them a strong email the next day and telling them how much you enjoyed the conversation.

-How to ask smart questions at a networking event or in a job interview
+And last, How to ask smart questions at a networking event or in a job interview

 - If you really want to impress and surprise someone in an engineering job interview, you should ask questions about the company or the employers’ biography, instead of just asking redundant regular questions.